codezoners/virtual_pet/README.org.md

 Save the requirements: =pip freeze > requirements.txt= in the virtual env, or =pipenv lock -r > requirements.txt= for Pipenv.

 Make sure =gunicorn= is installed.
+And =eventlet=!
 Check the =Procfile=.

 Keep an eye on Heroku Dashboard -> Activity.

-Configuration variables: set
+Configuration variables: set (=ON_HEROKU=, DB vars).

+Look at the main heat-map page, and the data feed page.

+Edit =upload.py=, run it, see if the data is pushed through.